What are the aims of this leaflet?

-Remember that mycosis fungoides affects different people in different ways.
-Some of this information is for people with more severe disease which is very rare.
+It is important to know that mycosis fungoides affects people in different ways.
+Some of this information is for people who are more severely affected, and this is very rare.

 What is mycosis fungoides?

-Mycosis fungoides is a type of cutaneous or skin lymphoma.
-It is the commonest of a group of conditions known as cutaneous T-cell lymphomas.
-Cutaneous T-cell lymphomas are cancers that affect the skin and are caused by uncontrolled growth of the T-cell lymphocytes in the skin.
-T cell lymphocytes are white blood cells that can be found all over the body and in the blood stream.
+Mycosis fungoides is a type of skin lymphoma (cancer).
+It is the most common type in a group of conditions known as cutaneous (skin) T-cell lymphomas.
+T-cells are white blood cells that are found all over the body and in the blood stream.
 These cells normally help your body’s germ fighting immune system.
 In cutaneous T-cell lymphoma, the T-cells develop abnormalities that make them attack the skin.

 Mycosis fungoides is a rare condition.
-Each year in the UK, approximately 450 people are newly diagnosed with mycosis fungoides.
-Most affected people live a normal life span, but people with a more advanced stage may have worse outcomes.
+In the UK about 450 people are diagnosed each year.
+Most of those affected have a normal life span, but people with a more advanced stage may have worse outcomes.

 Mycosis fungoides can occur at any age but it most often starts between the ages of 50 and 70 years.

 The cause is unknown.